Wondering if cooking with toddlers is worth the hassle? Don’t let potential dangers (and potential mess!) keep you from cooking with your 3 year old.

 3. Create a toddler workspace

 Setting up a toddler workspace can keep them safe and direct their efforts.
 A kitchen helper stool is one of the best inventions for 2 year old cooking.
 You can set it up in front of a designated counter space.
+This cute stool, available from Amazon, can help your little ones reach what they need to get involved in the kitchen.

 You can also set up a lower cabinet with pots and pans, strainers, wooden spoons, muffin tins, cookie cutters, and safe exploratory items for imaginative play.